 After talking with a few friends about juicing, I realized they did not enjoy their juice cleanse experience because they were not prepared for it.
 That’s why I wanted to share with you simple dos and don’ts of cleansing.
-If you prep for juicing, your juice cleanse will go so smoothly.
+How to Prep for a Juice Cleanse will help you go so smoothly.

 Do juice to kickstart your metabolism